SimpleX

 • positive: no trackers in Android app (16 permissions): Exodus (external)

-• positive: according to webbkoll (external) no third party cookies on the website
+• positive: according to webbkoll (external) no cookies and no third party requests on the website

 • positive: German project page/help